Updated: Dec 8, 2020

 5 keys to self-empowerment

-To start changing the numbers on the amount of sexual harassment cases and reported sexual harassment cases, we need to take charge.
+To start changing the numbers on the number of sexual harassment cases and reported sexual harassment cases, we need to take charge.
 And when I say we, I don’t just mean women.
 We all, men and women, need to be better at calling out harassment.
 It’s not normal and it will take a concentrated effort to stop it from continuing to be the norm.
 Here are five things we can start to do to change the staffing industry to one where we all feel safe and heard.

 Zero Tolerance - Companies must support and believe their employees in regards to both internal and external harassment.